-On the outskirts of West London a small group of dedicated practitioners have created a multi-storey educational complex tailored towards helping political refugees.
+On the outskirts of West London, a small group of dedicated practitioners has created a multi-story educational complex tailored towards helping political refugees.
 Owl Education, situated in Southall, was founded in 1987 due to the fact that many of greater London’s current inhabitants have suffered educational setbacks.
-Owl therefore offers extra tutoring to the children who need it most.
+Owl, therefore, offers extra tutoring to the children who need it most.

 Promina Rhea, Customer Relations Manager is an essential member of the Owl Education team and states that ‘It is initiatives such as this that help to give this demographic the fighting chance they deserve.
 We are very proud of what we do.’